-Put a list together of exactly everything you plan to buy.
+Put a list together of exactly everything you plan to buy and who you are buying it for.
 It’s easy to get lulled into all of the bargains you’ll see.
 Without a list you may find yourself buying all sorts of stuff (read: crap) you don’t need because of the prices.

 Create a budget

 Know exactly how much you want to spend for each item you want to buy.
 This is almost a part II for making a list.
 By creating a budget you set up a dollar amount you are willing to spend.
 Without having exact figures you can easily find yourself going over budget and spending more than you can afford to.

 Do you want to spend the beginning of next year paying for your shopping now?!?
 Don’t be one of those people that hopes they get enough of a tax return back to cover what they’ve spend for the holidays.